sercankulcu/sercankulcu.github.io/_posts/2016-08-14-how-to-be-a-good-software-developer.md

 <b>Conferences:</b> Attending conferences and workshops is a good way to learn about new technologies and best practices, as well as to network with other professionals in the field.

 <b>Industry blogs and publications:</b> Reading industry blogs and publications is a good way to stay informed about the latest trends and developments in software engineering.
 Some popular options include the ACM Digital Library, IEEE Xplore, and the Association for Computing Machinery's (ACM) Special Interest Groups (SIGs).

-I hope this gives you some ideas of things you can do to become a good software engineer.
-Good luck on your journey!